How to Work in the US as a Foreign-Educated Nurse

 - Accept an RN position

-First and foremost, international educated nurses must meet basic education requirements.
+First and foremost, internationally educated nurses must meet basic education requirements.
 These include:

-- Graduation from an accredited Registered Nursing program
+- Graduation from an accredited Registered Nursing program: Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN)

 - Licensing as a Registered Nurse (RN)